 For your convenience, the headphones come with three differently sized earpads.
 The jack on the 55-inch cord is at a slight angle, but should not be much of a problem for those of you with bulky cases.

-If you'd like earbuds with the best overall sound and made of something other than plastic, the Symphonized NRG are the earbuds for you.
+If you'd like earbuds with the best overall sound and made of something other than plastic, the Symphonized NRG are only $25

 Sennheiser CX 300 II